Yohn/jw3b-minify/README.md

 ##PHP's simple Minify
-Compressing and minifying your css and javascript files
+Compressing and minifying your css and javascript files.
+Please help improve the JS minify function

 ###Simple to use,